SachinSaj/Paper_Publication---Biomedical_Image_Segmentation_Using_SegAN_Architecture/README.md

 ### Code

 This code is inspired from Yuan Xue (github link: https://github.com/YuanXue1993/SegAN ).
-This code undergone some minon and major modification, for our use.
+This code has undergone some minor and major modification, for our usecase.

 ### Paper to Cite